awersli99/pydiscordbio/README.md

 ### discordbio.py

-An unoffical asyncronous wrapper for the [discord.bio](https://discord.bio) api.
+An unofficial asynchronous wrapper for the [discord.bio](https://discord.bio) api.

+### WARNING

+This is not ready to be used in anything yet.